 The bill H. 3643 aims to amend the South Carolina Code of Laws regarding voter registration and party affiliation.
 It introduces a new section, 7-5-200, which stipulates that only electors registered as affiliated with a certified political party or as unaffiliated for at least 45 days prior to a partisan primary or advisory referendum may participate in those events.
 Additionally, it establishes processes for electors to register or change their party affiliation.
-The bill also amends existing sections to require voter registration applications to include political party affiliation, shortens the candidate filing period for general elections, mandates filing fees for all candidates, and allows political parties to charge certification fees.
+The bill also amends existing sections to include political party affiliation information in voter registration applications and modifies the candidate filing process by shortening the filing period, requiring all candidates to pay a filing fee, and allowing political parties to charge a certification fee.

 Statutes affected: